erikafrangione/academic-kickstart/content/projects/Blog Posts/_index.md

 As my thesis project involved dealing with multiple unique plant species and populations of differing ploidy level, I felt it was important enough to include within all of my file naming conventions so that I did not accidently run an analysis using a diploid population when I meant to use a tetraploid.
 However, this convention was of specific importance to my project, and it may not be necessary to include such info into yours.

 Another way you can name files is by assigning your samples a three-letter code followed by a number, and if necessary, the species identifier.
-For example, for my Cuscuta project, I could also name samples using the convention CUS_001_A.
+For example, within my *Cuscuta* project I could also name samples using the convention CUS_001_A.
 These identifiers could be kept in a spreadsheet containing additional voucher and ploidy information.

 For files, ensure that the name of the file is descriptive enough that you know exactly what it represents.
 For example, if I had an R script that generated a bivariate correlation matrix, I could name the file “CorrelationMatrix.R.”
 However, owing to the fact that scripts tend to produce output, and that I may be using multiple versions of the same script to produce some result, it is helpful to add an additional identifier to the script name, such as “1_CorrelationMatrix.R.”
 This helps to link the correct script to the correct analysis output, “1_CorrelationMatrix.pdf”

 ## Version Control